What to Know: Federal Child Support Guidelines

 A look at the Federal Child Support Guidelines

 It is always a helpful tactic by parents going through a divorce to minimize future conflict.
-This can be done by proactively defining what expectations are regarding both children and money.
+That means proactively defining what expectations are regarding both children and money.
 It also helps to know what the current Federal Child Support Guidelines are.

 This is a conversation that should be had with your mediator.
 Your Fairway Divorce Solutions mediator will encourage both sides to discuss their expectations towards Federal Child Support.